wataruoguchi/verify-rsa-jwt-cloudflare-worker/packages/rsa-jwt/README.md

 > It can also lead to request throttling from the JWKS provider if your Worker receives a lot of traffic.

 ## Hono Middleware

+The middleware provides authentication by verifying the token with RSA-JWT.
+Authorization header value or cookie value specified by the cookie option will be used as a token.

 If you are working on a Cloudflare Workers based project, the following parameters can be set via `wrangler.toml`.